-The table above does not include any potential milestone or royalty payments that we may be required to make under license agreement with Penn and under licensing agreements with other third parties not considered material.
+The table above does not include any potential milestone or royalty payments that we may be required to make under our license agreement with Penn (as defined below) and under licensing agreements with other third parties not considered material.
 We excluded these milestone and royalty payments given that the timing and likelihood of any such payments cannot be reasonably estimated at this time.